varsha1n/erp_system/README.md

 5. **Calendar View**: Additionally, history page includes a calendar view highlighting expected delivery dates.
 Clicking on a specific date in the calendar reveals all the products scheduled for delivery on that particular day.

 6. **Responsive Design**:This project features a responsive design suitable for both desktop and mobile devices.
-Clicking the Menu button when on mobile can help users to navigate through pages.
+When on mobile users can navigate through pages by clicking on the Menu button.

 ## Live Application URL